0xVR/FluxDB/README.md

 # FluxDB
 ![Logo](https://i.imgur.com/f55sFBO.png)

-An in-memory key-value database inspired by Redis.
+A distributed in-memory key-value database inspired by Redis.
 Supports basic key-value storage, common Redis commands, and sorted sets with score-based ordering.
 The program is multithreaded and does some simple networking using sockets.

+### Distributed Mode

+- Keys are distributed across nodes using consistent hashing
+- Each node is responsible for a portion of the hash ring
+- Virtual nodes ensure even distribution of keys
+- Automatic routing of requests to the correct node
+- Non-blocking I/O for better performance
+- Fault tolerance through node replication

 ## Installation